jart/django-bone/README.rst

 Your project will be configured to use the following tools/libraries:

 - south: The standard for managing database schema changes and migrations.
   It's one of the best third party libraries available for Django and is so easy to use that I can't possibly imagine why you *wouldn't* want to use it.

 - django-debug-toolbar: A very popular tool for debugging everything.
 This will magically appear when in development mode.

-- virtualenv: Excellent and very popular tool for compartmentalizing python software installations.

-- pip: The successor of easy_install.

-- sphinx: The standard for documentation.
+- sphinx: Generates the prettiest documentation.

+- pip/virtualenv: The smartest way to install unstable Python software.

+- jquery: Who doesn't use jquery?

+- modernizr: Helps you use hip HTML5 features with cross browser support.

-Here are the files django-bone generates for you:
+Here's the files django-bone generates for you:

 - ``README.rst``: A simple README file using RestructuredText markup.

 - ``doc/index.rst``: Your main sphinx documentation page.

 - ``setup.py``: All Python projects should have this!
 Even if you don't want to put your program on the cheese shop.

 - ``scripts/myapp``: Command that gets installed to your bin/ folder.
 This replaces ``./manage.py --settings=myapp.settings``.

 - ``scripts/myapp-dev``: Command that gets installed to your bin/ folder.
   This replaces ``./manage.py --settings=myapp.settings_dev``.

 - ``.gitignore``: Preloaded with a list I've built over the years.

 - ``conf/init.d/myapp``: This is a script for linux systems to automate starting/stopping the gunicorn backend webserver.

 - ``conf/nginx/myapp.com.conf``: Shows you how to configure nginx to reverse proxy to your gunicorn server.

 - ``myapp/urls.py``: A simple URL dispatcher.